urospenezic/my-obsidian-notes-md/ASP.NET Learning Notes/ASP.NET Core/API/Tips.md

 **EF has issues with string comparison in a sense that AnyAsync(x=> x.Email.ToLower() == email.ToLower()) works, but x=> String.Compare(x.Email, email, StringComparison.OrdinalIgnoreCase) does not.

+**FindAsync() in EF Core does not work with Include().
+FindAsync is the most efficient find in db because it uses primary key, so use SingleOrDefaultAsync()